 Although spider monkeys do not have many predators, eagles and other large birds of prey are worth keeping an eye out for.
 Owls and Hawks tend to feed on young spider monkeys.
 The jaguar is one of the prime predators of the spider monkey.

-Do you have any fun or interesting facts about the spider monkey that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the spider monkey?
+Share them in the comments below!